msachi/kafka-streams-demo/README.md

 We are going to fill in the `main` function to write this pipe program.
 Your IDE should be able to add the import statements automatically, but if not you will find the complete code with all the imports at the end of each section.

 The first step to writing a Streams application is to create a `java.util.Properties` map to specify different Streams execution configuration values as defined in `StreamsConfig`.
-A couple of important configuration values we need to set are: `StreamsConfig.APPLICATION_ID_CONFIG`, which specifies a unique identifier for your Streams application to distinguish it from other applications talking to the same Kafka cluster, and `StreamsConfig.BOOTSTRAP_SERVERS_CONFIG`, which specifies a list of host/port pairs to use for establishing the initial connection to the Kafka cluster:
+A couple of important configuration values we need to set are: `StreamsConfig.APPLICATION_ID_CONFIG`, which specifies a unique identifier for your Streams application, to distinguish it from other applications talking to the same Kafka cluster, and `StreamsConfig.BOOTSTRAP_SERVERS_CONFIG`, which specifies a list of host/port pairs to use for establishing the initial connection to the Kafka cluster:

 ```java
 Properties props = new Properties();